alexismo/flags-by-lightspeed/README.md

-# SEOshop-Flags
+# Lightspeed Flags
-An opensource flag set made possible by the SEOshop Design team.
+An opensource flag set made possible by the Lightspeed Design team.
 All flags are available in 16x12 and 32x24, including a .sketch file with one shared layer style to give them all the same outline.